Skip to content

 Cleantech

-12 August 2025
+14 August 2025

 Swiss explorer Raphaël Domjan has set a new personal record with SolarStratos, showcasing once again the potential of solar-powered aviation.
 SolarStratos aims to push the limits of clean aviation by flying a solar-powered aircraft into the stratosphere, demonstrating the potential of renewable energy in extreme conditions.

-This latest achievement follows technical upgrades to SolarStratos, including increased battery capacity and a new variable-pitch propeller for improved high-altitude performance.
+This achievement follows technical upgrades to SolarStratos, including increased battery capacity and a new variable-pitch propeller for improved high-altitude performance.

 Known for groundbreaking projects such as PlanetSolar, the first solar-powered circumnavigation of the globe, Domjan has dedicated his career to demonstrating clean energy’s potential in aviation.
 Earlier this year, he shared his vision for the future of solar mobility and his record-breaking ambitions in an episode of Getting Serious with Woody Wade, GGBa’s podcast series, available on Spotify and YouTube.